StMacLennan/rails-starter-box/README.md

   - Initialize yarn with `docker-compose exec web yarn init` and update details as required
   - Install packages with `docker-compose exec web yarn install`
 - **Setup your database**: Create and initialize your database with `docker-compose exec web rails db:create db:migrate`
-- Run your tests as normal with `rails test`.
-And view the coverage, by opeing the coverage/index.html file in your browser

 ## Using Docker
 This repo uses Docker and docker compose for the development environment.
 Here are a list of basic commands to get started: